kirenz/ds-python/_sources/docs/data.md

 ### Data exploration set

+We make a copy of the training data since we don’t want to alter our data during data exploration.
+We will use this data for our exploratory data analysis.

-Furthermore, we create a new DataFrame called `df_train` where we combine the training features with the corresponding y training labels.
-We will use this data for our exploratory data analysis:
+We create a new DataFrame called `df_train` where we combine the training features with the corresponding y training labels:

 ```Python
 df_train = pd.DataFrame(X_train.copy())